Continuous Local Symmetry: Connection to Reactivity and Recognition: Results

 These particular porphyrins are reported as effective hosts for sensing asymmetric carboxylic acids, e.g. (R)- and (S)-mandelic acid.
-In particular, \textbf{3b} has the highest chiral selection efficiency with mandelate \cite{furusho_chirality-memory_1997}. \textbf{1b} has no preference between the two enantiomers due to its high symmetry.
+In particular, \textbf{3b} has the highest chiral selection efficiency with mandelate \cite{furusho_chirality-memory_1997, mizuno_chirality-memory_2000}. \textbf{1b} has no preference between the two enantiomers due to its high symmetry.
 Yamaguchi et al. resolved the x-ray crystal structure of the mandelate complex of \textbf{3b} and showed that the porphyrin adopts a saddle conformation, in which adjacent pyrrole units tilt alternatively \cite{mizuno_chirality-memory_2000}.
 This arrangement reduces the steric repulsion induced by aryl substitutions on the porphyrin periphery, resulting in equivalent up- and down-regions with respect to the quasi-molecular plane.
-In the complex, \textbf{3b} recognizes the chiral guest by two identical hydrogen bonds between \ce{N-H} bonds from two facing pyrroles and the carboxylate group, as the acidic proton is transferred completely to the porphyrin.
-More importantly, electrostatic interactions between the mandelate side chain and aryl groups on the porphyrin can play a critical role to favor one enantiomer over the other.
-Analyzing these nonspecific interactions is challenging, thus, there is no clear explanation towards the chiral recognition strength of the porphyrins.
-We propose that the unique chiral selection of the porphyrin is enabled by the existence of a local chiral environment generated by dissimilar substitutions on beta-positions.
+In this complex, \textbf{3b} recognizes the chiral guest by two identical hydrogen bonds between \ce{N-H} bonds from two facing pyrroles and the carboxylate group, as the acidic proton is transferred completely to the porphyrin, along with additional non-covalent interactions with the porphyrin ring and/or substitutents.
+Such non-covalent interactions between the mandelate side chain and aryl groups on the porphyrin can play a critical role to favor one enantiomer over the other.
+Analyzing these nonspecific interactions is challenging, and thus there is no clear explanation towards the chiral recognition strength of these porphyrins.
+We propose that the unique chiral selection of the porphyrin is enabled by the existence of a local chiral environment generated by dissimilar substitutions at the \emph{meso} positions.
+The inner hydrogen-bonding region of both porphyrins \textbf{1b} and \textbf{3b} is highly symmetric (Figure~S3), leading to equivalent primary bonding interactions for both (R) and (S)-mandelic acid enantiomers.
+If the additional interactions with the mandelic acid side chain were also identical (or similar enough) for both enantiomers, then no chiral recognition would be possible.
+This situation could occur in two ways: first, there could be no chiral environment in the binding region which could generate a stereospecific response, and second, there could exist two local chiral environments, related by a global inversion or reflection, which could then bind the enantiomers equally.
+The latter case results in a globally achiral molecule such as \textbf{1b}.
+Thus, we propose that the existence of a strong, unique chiral environment at the substituent binding site is necessary for chiral recognition to occur.